-Unique to the CMHC program at DePaul University is an intensive on-campus practicum in our state-of-the-art training facility (Education and Counseling Center), and a rigorous education in multiculturalism and social justice.
+Unique to the Counseling program at DePaul University are opportunities for our students to learn in our state-of-the-art training facility (Education and Counseling Center), and a rigorous education in multiculturalism and social justice.
 The program’s focus is on training students to become culturally competent practitioners who can serve as advocates and leaders for clients, communities, and the profession.
 Graduates of our program have become counselors and leaders serving culturally and linguistically diverse populations (e.g., clients who are LGBTQ, of varied racial and ethnic backgrounds, and economically disenfranchised).

 Graduates of this concentration are also competitive for admission into doctoral programs in counseling psychology, counselor education, and other mental health fields as long as they design their coursework and experiences during the program with this focus in mind.
 Students choosing to further their research knowledge and skills to better prepare for advanced degree programs often complete a master’s thesis or complete research with a faculty advisor.

 The CMHC concentration is a 90-quarter hour program that requires at least three years to complete.
 Coursework plus an on-site practicum experience generally make up the first two years of the program, followed by a year of specialty coursework and professional practice in the field.